 Cedarwood Essential Oil has a woody, earthy scent.
 It is commonly diffused by dog owners to provide a calming and grounding aroma, which can also act as a natural pesticide and insect repellent.
 It is said to have anti-fungal and anti-bacterial properties, which may provide benefits to both you and your dog.
 Some claim it can act as an expectorant for dogs dealing with kennel cough, but the research is inconclusive.

 Lavender - Hello, Tranquility

 Lavender Essential Oil has a calming, floral scent.
-It can provide some dogs with the same relaxing qualities that it provides humans.
+According to research, it can provide some dogs with the same relaxing qualities that it provides humans.
 When I put Lavender in the diffuser, Trick still moves around freely but seems less anxious.
 I prefer to add 4 drops of Lavender to my Work Genie II since it’s a compact diffuser, and I only want to diffuse a little bit to avoid overwhelming Trick.